 >> For details see page Sky-Watcher Star Discovery AZ GoTo Mount - SynScan WLAN Information.

 Now I have the choice between handbox, SynScan WLAN (with and without SkySafari) and StarSense (with and without SkySafari).
-Which solution will receive the preference, is still completely open for me...
+Which solution will receive the preference, was never clarified for me...

 Because of the often read praise, refractors, with which I had no experience at first, have enticed me to buy one again and again in recent years.
 Every time I found a somewhat cheaper refractor on the Internet, I called my astronomy dealer Mr. Kloß and asked for his opinion about the respective device.
 And he advised against it again and again because of the strong color errors, so that at first the purchase of a refractor simply did not happen.
 This changed in September 2018, when I came across the Omegon refractor PS 72/432 ED at the AME2018 astronomy fair in Villingen-Schwenningen and ordered one (see above).
 All in all, I am satisfied with it, but something bothered me: I was not able to find quite a few DSO even at the dark night sky in France.
 And so a suspicion germinated in me: An aperture of 72 mm might perhaps be a little small.